My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 As for Rosetta Stone, I had high hopes for their immersion method.
 I thought I'd absorb Spanish like a sponge, just by looking at pictures and repeating phrases.
 Reality hit hard.Â

-While the program did help me associate words with images, I found myself constantly frustrated by the lack of explanations.
+While the language learning program did help me associate words with images, I found myself constantly frustrated by the lack of explanations.

 I mean, come on, I'm an adult.
 I want to know why I'm saying things a certain way.
 Rosetta Stone's approach of leaving me to figure out grammar rules on my own was more annoying than enlightening.Â